teresaandersonmyers/cuddly-octo-computing-machine/README.md

 # cuddly-octo-computing-machine
 Example for Project P

-Here is some text that is out-dated and should be changed.
+Here is the much new and much better text!